 Julia Willoughby Nason

-Nason executive produced the award-winning documentary "Welcome to Leith", an unflinching look at racial extremism in America's heartland that earned her an Emmy nomination.
-She went on to co-create and executive produce "Time: The Kalief Browder Story", and then direct and executive produce “Rest in Power: The Trayvon Martin Story,“ for Shawn “Jay Z” Carter and Paramount TV.
+Nason executive produced the award-winning documentary, "Welcome to Leith", an unflinching look at racial extremism in America's heartland that earned her an Emmy nomination.
+She went on to co-create and executive produce, "Time: The Kalief Browder Story", and then directed and executive produced, “Rest in Power: The Trayvon Martin Story,“ for Shawn “Jay Z” Carter and Paramount TV.
 Nason won a Peabody Award for The Cinemart and garnered multiple Emmy nominations for these two-groundbreaking docuseries.